olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 ## Training Pipeline
-Here's an example of a possible config file:
+Here's an example of a possible pipeline configuration file:
 ```json
 {
     "step1":